Khursheed Shah 'condemns' PM Khan's speech on reactions to Asia Bibi verdict

 The former opposition leader asked PM Khan to come to the parliament prior to his trip to China.
 The premier is scheduled to depart tonight.

-In reply, Federal Minister for Higher Education Shafqat Mehmood called Shah's speech full of hypocrisy.
+In reply, Federal Minister for Higher Education Shafqat Mahmood called Shah's speech full of hypocrisy.

 On his turn, PML-N leader Khawaja Saad Rafique agreed with Shah over the PM's 'tone', saying: "We believe that Imran Khan's body language and tone was aggressive during his address."